Vulgar Latin: Romance articles

+The Latin pronoun ipse, which was initially used to emphasize specific referents, also developed functions similar to a definite article.
+However, it retained some of its original emphatic properties: it was also used anaphorically to highlight prominent referents.
+In one 9th-10th century text from the Diocese of Urgell they utilize the phrase ipsa ecclesia to identify the church the entire paragraph referred to while identifying a unique river, not mentioned previously in the text, as "illo ribo" ("that river").
+Alongside its emphatic usage, the original Classical Latin ipse was also used to clarify referents if the text risked introducing ambiguity regarding the subjects and objects involved.
+However, in Late Latin literature ipse appears in scenarios in which its presence was not necessary: In the Chronicle of Fredegar, a character is introduced as "Waiofarium" ("Waiofar) before—in the next sentence—being described as "ipsum Waiofarium" ("the very same Waiofar").
+Other documents suggest that ipse and ille may have eventually assumed practically identical meanings: the 11th-12th century text, the Cartulario de Sant Cugat del Vallés utilizes both terms like definite articles, mentioning "ipsum mansum" and "illum mansum," both meaning "the authority."

-In less formal speech, reconstructed forms suggest that the inherited Latin demonstratives were made more forceful by being compounded with ecce (originally an interjection: "behold!"), which also spawned Italian ecco through eccum, a contracted form of ecce eum.
+In the less formal speech, reconstructed forms suggest that the inherited Latin demonstratives were made more forceful by being compounded with ecce (originally an interjection: "behold!"), which also spawned Italian ecco through eccum, a contracted form of ecce eum.
 This is the origin of Old French cil (*ecce ille), cist (*ecce iste) and ici (*ecce hic); Italian questo (*eccum istum), quello (*eccum illum) and (now mainly Tuscan) codesto (*eccum tibi istum), as well as qui (*eccu hic), qua (*eccum hac); Spanish and Occitan aquel and Portuguese aquele (*eccum ille); Spanish acá and Portuguese cá (*eccum hac); Spanish aquí and Portuguese aqui (*eccum hic); Portuguese acolá (*eccum illac) and aquém (*eccum inde); Romanian acest (*ecce iste) and acela (*ecce ille), and many other forms.

-On the other hand, even in the Oaths of Strasbourg, no demonstrative appears even in places where one would clearly be called for in all the later languages (pro christian poblo – "for the Christian people").
+On the other hand, even in the Oaths of Strasbourg, dictated in Old French in AD 842, no demonstrative appears even in places where one would clearly be called for in all the later languages (pro christian poblo – "for the Christian people").
 Using the demonstratives as articles may have still been considered overly informal for a royal oath in the 9th century.
 Considerable variation exists in all of the Romance vernaculars as to their actual use: in Romanian, the articles are suffixed to the noun (or an adjective preceding it), as in other languages of the Balkan sprachbund and the North Germanic languages.